-Whether you're concerned about Microsoft's end-of-live implications, the time has come for a hardware refresh or you have a desire to eliminate on-premise servers, the cloud migration movement appears to be building steam.
+Whether you're concerned about Microsoft's end-of-life implications, the time has come for a hardware refresh or you have a desire to eliminate on-premise servers, the cloud migration movement appears to be building steam.
 The increased volume of discourse includes misconceptions and overgeneralized statements about “the big move,” which may or may not be the best choice for your business.

 Every week, here at Network Tech, we advise Kansas- and Missouri-based businesses on their level of “cloud readiness.”
 In this article, we share key starting points for the decision-making process as well as answers to 10 important questions you should ask before cloud migration.